Freeway (rapper): Think Free and the return to the Roc (2018–2019)

-Accompanying the 2018 release of Think Free, Freeway is set to release the "Think Free" documentary, a video account of his health from the diagnosis of kidney failure, family life, his music and more with a behind-the-scene look.
+Prior to the release of Think Free, Freeway announced he was filming the Think Free documentary, a video account offering a behind-the-scene look at his music, family life, and health following the diagnosis of kidney failure.
+The documentary, which was originally scheduled to accompany the Think Free album, has yet to be released.
 The rapper underwent a kidney transplant in February 2019.